liqowomo/lq-PostGresSqlPanty/README.md

 # W ?
 1. This one is all the work for learning postgresssql basically , will put that info here even though most of the actual work is being done online
+2. Also trying to figure out how to programatically try to read and write to DB using python or node.
+Spent lot of time trying to figure this out